 Are you Creative?
 A good Communicator?
 Do you love to meet people?
 Did you know there are over 126,257,000 jobs projected in the Travel and Tourism industry by 2024?
-Hospitality is a hands-on, interactive class where students experience first-hand what it looks like to work in the Travel & Tourism Industry.
-Through local community partnerships, students will explore and tour work and career settings within the hospitality and tourism industry, plan real events for the community, and learn about industry trends while emphasizing the communication skills that are essential to delivering good customer service.
-7756 Event Planning and Management A: Fall Semester In this course, students will have a hands-on experience of the exciting world of event planning.
+Hospitality is a hands-on, interactive class where students experience first-hand what it looks like to work in the hospitality industry.
+Through local community partnerships, students will explore career settings, plan real events, and learn about industry trends while emphasizing the communication skills that are essential to delivering good customer service.
+Students must be independent, self-directed and demonstrate safety while participating in field trips and event planning activities.
+7756 Hospitality Management & Event Planning: Fall Trimester In this course, students will have a hands-on experience of the exciting world of event planning.
 Through the eyes of professionals in the field, students will learn about the career of an event planner, the venues they are working in, and the events they are creating.
 Class projects will include planning and executing real events for Eagan High School, other local schools and community organizations or businesses.
-Students will be responsible for the planning, publicity, budgeting/agenda preparation, sales and marketing, negotiations, contracts and hosting of the events.
+Students will be responsible for the planning, publicity, budgeting/ agenda preparation, sales and marketing, negotiations, contracts and hosting of the events.
 Students will have ongoing event planning opportunities in Trimester 2 and 3.
-7757 Travel and Tourism B: Winter Trimester Travel and tourism is critical to Minnesota's economy.
+7757 Travel, Tourism & Event Planning: Winter Trimester Travel and tourism is critical to Minnesota's economy.
 Students will learn about all aspects of personal travel and planning a trip for others.
 This course will take students beyond traditional vacation planning to exploring trips that include adventure travel, theatre and sporting events like Super Bowl 2018 to be hosted in Minnesota!
 Additionally, students will explore transportation within the travel industry such as air, bus and train travel.
-7758 Hotel and Restaurant C: Spring Trimester If you enjoy customer service, the hotel and restaurant industry may be a place for you.
+7758 Hotel, Restaurant & Event Planning: Spring Trimester If you enjoy customer service, the hotel and restaurant industry may be a place for you.
 Students will learn about the range of career opportunities "in the front of the house" and "in the back of house".
 Learn about ways to work directly with consumers or to combine your interests in technology, accounting or management with hospitality.
 The possibilities are endless! • Students successfully completing Hospitality Management A, B and/or C may have the opportunity to earn Articulated College Credit from a post-secondary institution.
 Please contact the course instructor for more information regarding articulation agreements and participating colleges and universities.
 Advanced Hospitality Management 7759 Advanced Hospitality Management A 7760 Advanced Hospitality Management B 7761 Advanced Hospitality Management C Grade: 12 Site: Eagan High School Prerequisite: Hospitality Management A- C Length: Two Periods, One Trimester Only or Full Year

 Are you interested in looking deeper into a career in the Hospitality industry?
 This course will allow you to focus in your areas of interest whether that is Travel and Tourism, Hotel and Restaurant, Gaming or Event Planning.
 Get hands-on experience through job shadows and internships.

-PAGE 6 CAREER DEVELOPMENT

-Medical and Health Care

-7762 Medical and Health Care A 7763 Medical and Health Care B 7764 Medical and Health Care C Grade: 11, 12

-Site: Rosemount High School
+Medical and Healthcare Careers 7762 Medical and Healthcare Careers A 7763 Medical and Healthcare Careers B 7764 Medical and Healthcare Careers C Grade: 11, 12 Site: Rosemount High School Prerequisite: None Length: One Trimester

-Prerequisite: None

-Length: Two Periods, Full Year Recommended